nghin/vacsf.org.mm/src/_pages/tag.md

 permalink: /tag/
 title: "Tag Index"
 modified: 2016-02-08T16:17:58-05:00
-excerpt: "An archive of posts sorted by tag frequency."
+excerpt: "An archive of posts sorted by tag in alphabetical order.
+The tag frequency, the number to its right, shows how many articles have such tag.
+Click on the tag name to go to a list of related articles."
 share: false
 ---